-October Qualification Grant Awarded to WiGo Trips
+October Amber Grant Awarded to WiGo Trips

 Congratulations to our October Qualification Grant finalists.
 Once again, this community has made our monthly decisions extremely difficult.
 And we’re so appreciative.